tudelft/cuda_event_ops/README.md

 - [x] Check best approach to threads: one per point?
 Or independent of points?
 - [ ] Use accessors to make CUDA code more readable
 - [ ] Beautify code generally
+- [ ] Backprop only fraction of events -> backprop only number of events